 Specify whether you want to replace instances of the text in the page content and page properties (headings, title bar captions, link captions, descriptions and keywords) – or the page content only.

-Continue to add more replaceable text as required (e.g. module title and module tutor).
+Continue to add more replaceable text as required – for example, the module title and tutor.

 Once you make your template visible in the template gallery, it's available for other people to choose when they create a page on your site.
 When someone selects your template from the gallery, they see an extra field for each piece of replaceable text alongside the instructions you specified.